datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/cage-management/logs.md

 # Logs

 In your collaboration space, logs are essential for monitoring and troubleshooting various aspects of your operations.
-All logs are accessible in the logs page of your collaboration space and are categorized into three types:
+All logs are accessible in the **Activity** page of your collaboration space and are categorized into two types:

-## Audit Logs

-Audit logs record security and system events, such as user activities, configuration changes, and access attempts.
-They provide a detailed audit trail that helps track who did what and when within your space.

 ## Deployment Logs